Chemotaxis-induced phase separation

 As a result, at moderate source strength $\varepsilon$, several consecutive coalescence and splitting events occur before the stationary, periodic pattern develops [Fig.~\ref{fig:3}(d) top].
 At larger source strength $\varepsilon$, the domain size would have to be fine-tuned for stationary periodic patterns to exist.
 Instead, the pattern continuously undergoes coalescence and splitting, reaching a dynamic steady state that has been argued to be chaotic [Fig.~\ref{fig:3}(d) bottom] \cite{Painter.Hillen2011}.

-\paragraph{Conclusions and outlook.\;---} Taken together, we provide a unified framework for understanding nonlinear patterns and their dynamics in chemotactic systems by introducing the mass-redistribution potential $\eta$.
-The gradients of this potential drive the migration of the chemotactic species integrating the counteracting effects of random and chemotactic cell movement.
-We have identified a geometric construction principle, akin to a Maxwell construction, that exploits flux-balance and reactive area balance.
-Thereby, our construction has a clear connection to the physics of the underlying chemotaxis system.
-As equilibrium-like pattern constructions were also obtained for different systems from the broad class of scalar active matter~\cite{Solon.etal2018,Solon.etal2018a,Tjhung.etal2018,Brauns.etal2020,Fausti.etal2021,Brauns.etal2021,Omar.etal2023,Langford.Omar2023,Cates.Nardini2023,Langford.Omar2024}, it is an exciting question how these constructions can be used to classify the coarse-grained dynamics of scalar active matter more generally.
+\paragraph{Conclusions and outlook.\;---} Taken together, we have studied the generic dynamics of chemotactic aggregates using the mass-redistribution potential $\eta$, whose gradients fully determine cell migration by integrating random and chemotactic movement.
+Our geometric construction principle, akin to a Maxwell construction, leverages flux-balance and reactive area balance, directly linking to the underlying chemotactic physics.

-Keller--Segel-type drift terms also arise if cells modulate motility based on quorum sensing \cite{Fu.etal2012,Tailleur.Cates2008}.
-If instantaneous and (quasi) local this sensing leads to motility-induced phase separation.
-Also cross-diffusion gives rise to similar drift terms and phase-separation-like behavior \cite{Cotton.etal2022}.
-Our results show more broadly that the coarse-grained dynamics of chemotactic systems resembles the phenomenology of phase separation.
+The construction and macroscopic dynamics closely resemble those in two-component mass-conserving reaction--diffusion (2cMcRD) systems \cite{Otsuji.etal2007,Ishihara.etal2007,Halatek.Frey2018,Brauns.etal2020,Brauns.etal2021,Weyer.etal2023}, although pattern formation in KS models is driven by a nonlinear cross-diffusion term, producing a mass-redistribution potential that depends highly nonlinearly on the cell and chemoattractant densities.
+We expect that the phenomena likewise extend to higher-dimensional systems \cite{Meyer.etal2014,OByrne.Tailleur2020,Weyer.etal2024}.
+As equilibrium-like pattern constructions were also obtained for scalar active matter~\cite{Solon.etal2018,Solon.etal2018a,Tjhung.etal2018,Fausti.etal2021,Omar.etal2023,Langford.Omar2023,Cates.Nardini2023,Langford.Omar2024}, it is an exciting question how these constructions can be used to classify the coarse-grained dynamics of scalar non-equilibrium matter more generally.